 - Xiaomi Mi 9

 - Xiaomi Mi MIX 3 5G

-Samsung devices weren’t part of this early beta, but the company will probably hold an Android 10 beta of its own.
+Samsung devices weren’t part of this early beta, but the company is holding a beta of its own.

 Samsung typically holds a public beta ahead of the official release.
 It did so with Android Nougat, Android Oreo, and Android Pie.
-That won’t change with Android 10.
+And it has done so with Android 10.